 Specializing in the sale of historic and architecturally significant homes across Southern California, William Baker has represented iconic properties designed by Rudolph Schindler, Richard Neutra, Ray Kappe, A. Quincy Jones and Douglas Rucker, among others.
-Together with his business partner Brian Linder, William is widely considered an expert in the field.
+William is widely considered an expert in the field.

 He is proud to bring his professional and personal passions, as well as integrity, to The Agency.